 The University expects all students on the Tier 1 Graduate Entrepreneur scheme to adhere by these rules and regulations and to keep the University updated throughout their leave as a Graduate Entrepreneur migrant.

 Aston University students interested in applying for the Tier 1 Graduate Entrepreneur visa must first be accepted onto the BSEEN, new start-up business project run at Aston University.
 Please note that your business idea must be assessed by the BSEEN panel as being genuine and credible and you must be applying to set your business up in the West Midlands area.
+The Home Office also states that your business cannot be engaged in property development or property management and should not be a routine business that will compete with other local businesses.
 If you would like to know more about BSEEN including how to apply please go to www.b-seen.biz.

 You must get 95 points as follows: